Antimony Trioxide Profile

 Inhalation is the most important route of occupational exposure, however oral and dermal contact are also a concern.[3]

-CAREX Canada estimates that approximately 9,700 Canadians are exposed to antimony trioxide in the workplace.
+CAREX Canada estimates that approximately 8,700 Canadians are exposed to antimony trioxide in the workplace.
 The primary industrial groups exposed are public administration, followed by glass and glass product manufacturing.
-In terms of occupations, the largest exposed groups are police officers (exposed in firing ranges) and welders.
-Other occupations that may be significantly exposed to antimony trioxide are textile processing and glass forming workers.
+In terms of occupations, the largest exposed groups are police officers (exposed in firing ranges), welders and related machine operators, artisans and craftspersons, and glass forming and finishing machine operators and glass cutters.

 Other workers likely to be exposed include those involved in: antimony trioxide production; antimony processing, smelting, and packaging of antimony compounds; production of ceramics and alloys that contain Sb2O3; and manufacture and application of flame retardants.[36]